Johnadibe/oop/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse's reading materials that made this project possible.
+I would like to appreciate [Microverse](https://www.microverse.org/) for providing the resources and the platform for us to be a Professional full-stack developer.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->